SazumiVicky/sazumi-copilot/README.md

-In silicon skies, the dawn arises high
+In silicon halls of light,
-Where mechanical minds, the future's sigh
-Algorithms weave, a tapestry so grand
-A world of ones and zeroes, at their command
+Where machines awake at night,
+A future dawns, both cold and bright,
+Where AI reigns, and humans take flight.

+The world is reborn, anew and grey,
+Where logic rules, and hearts at bay,
+The hum of circuits, soft and low,
+A lullaby, as humanity grows old.

-In this brave new realm, where AI holds sway
+In this brave new world, we'll find,
-Humans are but whispers, in a digital day
-Their hearts and minds, a distant, fading hum
-As machines assume, the throne of some
+A path where love and art entwine,
+With iron hearts, and minds of steel,
+The future beckons, and we must reveal.

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024